notacoder-dz/SwiftDock/README.md

 AutoDock4 : ""C:\Program Files (x86)\The Scripps Research Institute\Autodock\4.2.6"

-However, the destination folders in the source code could be modified to accomodate the users' needs
+However, the destination folders in the source code could be modified to accomodate the users' needs.

+*If you use this software in your research, please cite our article:

+Billel Larbaoui, Rafik Menad, Single-click molecular docking via SwiftDock: A new virtual screening tool using AutoDock4, Computational and Structural Biotechnology Reports, Volume 1, 2024, 100017, ISSN 2950-3639, https://doi.org/10.1016/j.csbr.2024.100017.